Protect your Android against cyberattacks with Avast One

 Of course, you can’t, by definition, immunize yourself completely against zero-day threats.
 But with a strong antivirus defense, you’ll know immediately when it’s time to update your software.

-Avast Free Antivirus automatically detects outdated software on your device, and updates itself automatically to protect against newly discovered threats.
+Avast One automatically detects outdated software on your device, and updates itself automatically to protect against newly discovered threats.
 That means you’ll never have to worry about your cybersecurity solution becoming obsolete.

 Internet security rule number one: If something seems or looks suspicious, don't click on it.